 4. Rice with tuber and green vegetables, dal and olive oil.

 5. Green leafy vegetables, both raw and cooked, combine well with such protein food as fish, fowl, eggs or meat, if one is using animal foods.

-mangoes, but it is best not to use both vegetables and acid fruit at the
+6. Flesh foods combine best with green leafy vegetables, but they will also combine well with acid fruits as apples, guavas, pears, oranges, mangoes, but it is best not to use both vegetables and acid fruit at the same meal with meat.

 H. C. MENKEL